 - Research from Columbia University’s National Center on Addiction and Substance Abuse suggests that kids who eat family dinners get better grades in school, develop communication skills and are less likely to try drugs.

-- The American Dietetic Association found women who cook regularly consume a more nutritious diet than those who ate out often.
+- The Academy of Nutrition and Dietetics found women who cook regularly consume a more nutritious diet than those who ate out often.